PercyLanda/Iris-Data-Set-Project/README.md

 <em> "GitHub (originally known as Logical Awesome LLC)[3] is a web-based hosting service for version control using git.
 It is mostly used for computer code.
 It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
 GitHub offers plans for both private repositories and free accounts which are commonly used to host open-source software projects.
 As of April 2017, GitHub reports having almost 20 million users and 57 million repositories,making it the largest host of source code in the world."</em> [5]

 I also relied heavily on the weekly videos supplied by our lecturer via the Moodle page.
 I found these invaluable based on the knowledge and skills which they provided to me.
+In addition to the course information, I also heavily utilised the class 'Discussion Forum' to post queries which were resolved by class members.

 <br>